mmilewski/whyscala/Prod.md

 * Feb 2014
 * Moved from PHP.
 Considered also Python/Django but it didn't provide good concurrency and speed (dynamically typed language)
 * Why we love Scala at Coursera http://tech.coursera.org/blog/2014/02/18/why-we-love-scala-at-coursera/
+  * while learning Scala does not happen overnight, Coursera’s culture deeply values learning and education both for our students and our employees.
+We enjoy teaching each other new concepts and stretching the boundaries of our knowledge.

 LinkedIn
 ========